 The Savin scale is a common measure that ranges from normal hair density to a bald crown (very rare).
 It's helpful in documenting female pattern baldness, a condition your doctor might call androgenic alopecia.
 You probably know it as male pattern baldness, but it affects about 30 million American women.
 Experts think genetics and aging play a role in androgenic alopecia, along with the hormonal changes of menopause.
 Hair may become thin all over, with the greatest loss along the center of the scalp.
 A receding hairline is very rare in women.

 The thyroid is a butterfly-shaped gland at the front of the neck.
 It produces hormones that regulate many processes throughout the body.
 If the gland makes too much or too little thyroid hormone, the hair growth cycle may falter.
 But hair loss is rarely the only sign of a thyroid problem.
-Other symptoms include weight gain or loss, very dry skin or eczema, sensitivity to cold or heat, and changes in heart rate.
+Other symptoms include weight gain or loss, feeling extremely tired, very dry skin or eczema, sensitivity to cold or heat, and changes in heart rate.

 Women with polycystic ovary syndrome (PCOS) have a chronic hormonal imbalance.
 The body makes higher levels of androgens than expected.
 This often causes extra hair to sprout on the face and body, while hair on the scalp grows thinner.
 PCOS can also lead to ovulation problems, acne, and weight gain.
 But sometimes thinning hair is the only obvious sign.

 When ringworm affects the scalp, the fungus triggers a distinct pattern of hair loss -- itchy, round bald patches.
 Bald areas can appear scaly and red.
 Ringworm of the scalp is treated with antifungal medication.
 The fungus is easily spread by direct contact, so family members should be checked for symptoms, too.

 A little known side effect of birth control pills is the potential for hair loss.
 The hormones that suppress ovulation can cause hair to thin in some women, particularly those with a family history of hair loss.
 Sometimes hair loss begins when you stop taking the pill.
 Other drugs linked to hair loss include blood thinners and medicines that treat high blood pressure, heart disease, arthritis, and depression.